Understanding Houston Medical Malpractice Claims

 Your Legal Rights in Houston Medical Malpractice Claims

 Houston medical malpractice claims grant victims specific rights to seek justice in a city where medical errors affect thousands annually, from Bellaire clinics to Texas Medical Center hospitals.
 Understanding these rights is the first step toward holding negligent providers accountable and recovering losses.
-As a victim, you have:
+As a victim, you have:- Right to Compensation: Recover medical costs, lost wages, pain and suffering, and rare punitive damages for gross negligence.

 - Right to Sue: File against providers, such as Baylor St. Luke’s, or individual doctors.